 - Expense tax settings.
 Apply generic tax code – when “ON”, the app will apply the tax rate you specify in the settings to both taxable and non-taxable Sales transaction you sync with the app.

 *This screen will be slightly different for US and Non-US companies.
-Here is the guide on how to efficiently use taxes settings for both entities.
+Check out more how sales tax work in Synder.

 - Bank account – this setting specifies the bank to which the PayPal fees are applied.
 We recommend to use the same account as in Sales – Bank.